 Within the employment notification procedure a certain time lag is unavoidable.
 Although changes in employment relationships have to be reported immediately and existing employment relationships have to be confirmed annually by 15 April (or by 15 February since the end of 2013) of the following year, some notifications actually arrive years later.
 The History File of the IAB is not updated continuously, however, but at certain intervals.
-This is done using files of employment notifications for one particular year which were submitted 36, 30, 18, 12 or 6 months after the end of the reporting year (e.g. the 18-month file for 2013 can be created in July 2015 at the earliest).
+Generally this is done using files of employment notifications for one particular year which were submitted 36, 18 or 6 months after the end of the reporting year (e.g. the 18-month file for 2013 can be created in July 2015 at the earliest).
 Notifications submitted more than three years late are not taken into account at the IAB, which means that a 36-month file shows a 100 % degree of completeness by definition.
-For generating the set of yearly BHP data for 1975-2013 it was possible to use 36-month files, for 2014 and 2015 18-month files and for 2016 (only) a 6month file.
-It can be assumed that the number of establishments is slightly under-recorded for the years 2014 and 2015.
-It can also be assumed that there are larger gaps for 2016, which makes it advisable to compare the 6- and 18-month files for 2015: for instance the 18month file contains 2.9% more employees than the 6-month file.
-At establishment level the notifications that were submitted late had a slightly stronger effect: after 18 months an additional 3.2% of the establishments are recorded.
+For generating the set of yearly BHP data for 1975-2015 it was possible to use 36-month files, for 2016 and 2017 18-month files and for 2018 (only) a 6-month file.
+It can be assumed that the number of establishments is slightly under-recorded for the years 2016 and 2017.
+A comparison of the 18- and 36-month files for the year 2015 shows that that in the last 18 months of the waiting period an additional 0.4% of establishments and 0.1% of employees were added.
+It can also be assumed that there are larger gaps for 2018, which makes it advisable to compare the 6- and 18-month files for 2017: for instance the 18-month file contains 0.4% more employees than the 6-month file.
+At establishment level the notifications that were submitted late had a slightly stronger effect: after 18 months an additional 2.3% of the establishments are recorded.